elspethr/DI_project/README.md

-#DI_project
+#DI Capstone Project

-##Project title: Far from the madding crowd?
+##Far from the madding crowd?
 Modeling crowding at outdoor parks

 I am working on a project that deploys data for predicting crowds at outdoor recreation parks.
 In particular, I’m interested in deploying both weather data and historical use data for recreational sites to build a predictive model of park use.

 This is an important application because:

 (1) Users care about crowds: they want to avoid delays and long lines, and to maximize their enjoyment of their recreation time (and they may be willing to pay more to avoid delays!)

 (2) Government cares about crowds: they want to deploy public transportation efficiently and avoid traffic congestion, etc.

 (3) Companies care about crowds: they want to maximize profit by providing services efficiently, they want to improve user experience, and they may want to take advantage of advertising opportunities!

 Eventually I plan to set up an interactive website that provides summaries of historical use data of several major parks in San Francisco, based on location-tagged twitter data, and possibly with some forecasting using weather forecasting.
 But prior to that I need to prove that twitter feeds correlate with how busy outdoor parks are.
 So, I’m first working on a test case for which I could get some ground truth data about actual attendance: Disneyland and California Adventure theme parks in Anaheim.
 I was able to find some detailed ride wait time data recorded by a redditor (https://www.reddit.com/user/cyiwin) in August-September 2015.